 Sometimes the idea of eating another sandwich for the fourteenth school day in a row can be very off-putting to some children!
 Every child is different and yours may not like the standard ham sandwich, so I have compiled some easy ideas and recipes to help spark some lunchbox inspiration!

-Cheese and Bacon Mini Quiches – My kids love my cheese and bacon mini quiches, I freeze these once I have made them and put them into their lunchbox frozen.
+CHEESE AND BACON MINI QUICHES – I have to put this one at the top of the list as it’s my kids favourite.
+I freeze these once I have made them and put them into their lunchbox frozen.
 They are usually defrosted by morning tea time.
 View my recipe here.

 - I use this nifty sushi making tool to make our sushi rolls, it so super easy to use.